 | 2017 |

-RADX binds ssDNA via an N-terminal OB fold cluster and is recruited to sites of replication stress; deregulation of RADX ssDNA binding causes enhanced replication fork stalling and degradation; a balanced interplay between RADX and RPA ssDNA-binding activities is critical for replication integrity. |
+RADX binds ssDNA via an N-terminal OB fold cluster, which mediates its recruitment to sites of replication stress.
+Disruption of RADX expression or ssDNA binding leads to enhanced replication fork stalling and degradation.
+A balanced interplay between RADX and RPA ssDNA-binding activities is critical for replication integrity. |

 EMBO reports |